Best Overall Backpacking Stove

 Key attributes: Super fast boil time, light and compact

-Jetboil have labelled their Stash (new for 2021) the ‘lightest stove system ever made’ and we haven’t found a reason to contest that yet.
+Jetboil have labelled their Stash the ‘lightest stove system ever made’ and we haven’t found a reason to contest that yet.
 The set weighs just 200g, that’s the same as your average-sized hamster titanium burner.
 It includes a titanium burner, 0.8 litre aluminium pot with a built in heat exchanger and flip-out siliconised handle, a plastic lid with a pour spout and then a little sack to store the burner in.
 A 30g folding gas canister stand also comes with the set, though this isn’t accounted for in that 200g given weight.
 Best of all, this thing is designed as a ‘nesting’ system, meaning that it all packs up into one very compact bundle.
 Oh and there’s that 2.5 minute boil time as well.
 Super speedy.

 This was tested by us over a three-week fastpacking trip (it was specifically chosen for its lightweight convenience) and it performed excellently.
 A fast boil time, super light weight, fuel efficiency and well-designed – it’s a top notch backpacking stove for any one who moves fast and light.